codeinthehole/til/posts/that-while-read-loops-in-bash-dont-read-lines-with-no-new-line-character.md

 [this Stack Overflow answer](https://unix.stackexchange.com/a/418081) for a more detailed explanation.

-My script was fixed by including an additional `%n` format option which ensures each line ends with a newline character and the `while read` loop works as
+My script was fixed by using the `--pretty=tformat:"%H"` option which ensures each line ends with a newline character and the `while read` loop works as
 expected: